 Eighth British International Print Biennale

 Review of exhibition at Cartwright Hall, Bradford for in May 2011.
-Gill Hedley is an independent curator, writer and consultant on contemporary visual arts. exhibition artist
+Gill Hedley is a writer, an independent curator and a consultant on contemporary visual arts. exhibition artist

 Figures (8th Biennale, 55 countries, 369 prints) should not be allowed to lessen the impact that this variety of images produces.